-The Health Department takesup Heath Checkup Camps under School Health Programme and at regular intervals children are provided with Iron tablets.
-Anaemia and vitamin deficiency cases are also treated by giving Ferrous Sulphate with Folic Acid tablets - IP, Vitamin B complex tablets, NFI (Prophylactic) and Vitamin-C tablets to children, in the age group of 6 - 11 years.
+The Health Department takes up Heath Checkup Camps under School Health Programme and at regular intervals children are provided with Iron tablets.
+Anemia and vitamin deficiency cases are also treated by giving Ferrous Sulphate with Folic Acid tablets - IP, Vitamin B complex tablets, NFI (Prophylactic) and Vitamin-C tablets to children, in the age group of 6 - 11 years.
 De-worming cases are also administrated with Albendazole 400 mg.
 Morbidity defects identified and treated (which are common ailments).

-For goiter control besides educating the children in the importance of consumption of iodised salt to prevent iodine deficiency level disorder including goiter, double fortified salt (DFS) is used in the preparation of Mid Day Meals in the centre, under this scheme.
-This aims at controlling and preventing iron and iodine deficiency and anaemia, which is the most common nutritional disorders widely prevalent among children in the age group of 2-15 years.
+For goitre control besides educating the children in the importance of consumption of iodized salt to prevent iodine deficiency level disorder including goitre, double fortified salt (DFS) is used in the preparation of Mid Day Meals in the centre, under this scheme.
+This aims at controlling and preventing iron and iodine deficiency and anemia, which are the most common nutritional disorders widely prevalent among children in the age group of 2-15 years.
 Eye camps are also conducted under the School Health programme.

-2.22.2.
+2.21.8.
 Distribution of spectacles to children with refractive error,

-For the current year 84461 children have been provided with spectacles after proper screening.
+For the current year 49,61,672 children have been provided with spectacles after proper screening.

-2.22.3.
+2.21.9.
 Recording of height, weight etc.